-It seems that, notwithstanding its non-kosher status and subsequent use as a symbol for a foreign empire, the hyrax was always perceived in a positive light.
+It seems that, notwithstanding its non-kosher status and subsequent symbolism for a foreign empire, the hyrax was always perceived in a positive light.
 The references to the hyrax in Psalms and Proverbs present it as part of the beauty and wonder of the natural world.
-We also find that the scribe who served as emissary of the righteous king Josiah (Yoshiyahu) was named Shafan, indicating that the hyrax had positive associations.
-Es ems that there was always a fondness for this familiar, yet somewhat enigmatic, small furry animal.
+We also find that the scribe who served as emissary of the righteous king Yoshiyahu was named Shafan, indicating that the hyrax had positive associations.57 It seems that there was always a fondness for this familiar, yet somewhat enigmatic, small furry animal. •